MichelDeudon/angela-biancofiore/content/en/project/metamorphoses-du-soleil/index.md

 ---
 title: The Metamorphosis of the sun
-summary: This is a cycle of paintings exhibited at the Queen's College Art Gallery, New York, April, 2003.
+summary: This is a cycle of paintings exhibited at Queens College, New York, April, 2003.
 tags:
   - Painting
   - Art